-It’s nearly four years since German budget supermarkets Aldi and Lidl began in earnest their assault against the established ‘Big Four’ British grocers.
-Both stores had been slowly growing in the UK for many years, but the hubristic expansion of Tesco, Sainsbury’s, Asda and Morrisons created a distinct opportunity.
+It’s four years since German budget supermarkets Aldi and Lidl began in earnest their assault against the established ‘Big Four’ British grocers.
+Both stores had been slowly growing in the UK beforehand, but the hubristic expansion of Tesco, Sainsbury’s, Asda and Morrisons created a distinct opportunity.

 The mood among shoppers had turned from range to convenience, while value was more important than ever.
 Burdened with a network of half-populated hypermarkets, Tesco and the gang were therefore woefully unready for the price war the expansive ‘discounters’ (they hate the term) unleashed.

 Their campaign was a great success.
-Aldi has overtaken the Co-Op to become Britain's fifth biggest supermarket by market share, according to data from Kantar Worldpanel, while Lidl is closing in on Waitrose for seventh place.
-In the 12 weeks to April 24 2017, Aldi commanded 6.9% of the UK grocery market, and Lidl was on 5%.
+Aldi has already overtaken the Co-Op to become Britain's fifth biggest supermarket by market share, according to data from Kantar Worldpanel, while Lidl has pipped Waitrose for seventh place.
+In the 12 weeks to 22 April 2018, Aldi commanded 7.3% of the UK grocery market, and Lidl was on 5.4%.

-To put that in perspective, their combined share has grown over 75% since the summer of 2013.
+To put that in perspective, their combined share has grown nearly 80% since the summer of 2013.
 That's billions extra passing through their tills each year.

 Every penny and every basis point was wrenched from the hands of the Big Four, who have gutted their own margins in an effort to stop the rot, leading to a period of groceries deflation from the middle of 2015 to the end of 2016.
-The rising pound has now pushed this up to 2.5% inflation over the latest period.
+The rising pound pushed the sector into inflation last year, though this has calmed down in 2018.
+It stands at 2.1% over the latest period.

-Aldi and Lidl 12 week market share, viewed in 12 week increments.
-The apparent slowing in growth likely reflects both seasonal trends and decelerating - but still impressive - till roll growth.
+Aldi and Lidl 12 week market share, viewed in 12 week increments, showing especially strong annual growth in the spring.
 For more detail, take a look at Kantar Worldpanel's interactive chart.

 Without a depreciating UK property portfolio hanging around their necks, Aldi and Lidl remain well placed to expand into the gaps their rivals are leaving.

 In November 2014, Aldi announced a plan to increase its store tally from 450 to 1000 by 2022.
 It’s already more than a fifth of the way there.
-Lidl, on the other hand, is investing £1.5bn over the next three years to build 40-50 stores annually (it has 650 as of April 2017).
+Lidl, on the other hand, just built its 700th storeis in February, building 40-50 stores annually.

 To put that in perspective, Morrisons has just under 500 stores (though it has a much bigger footprint), while Tesco has over 6,000 including its Express convenience stores.
 There’s clearly still a long way to go before the discounters’ position in the market stabilises, but until then they will continue to expand their geographical reach and therefore market share.

 If both German chains do indeed double their store numbers over the next several years, it wouldn’t be a tremendous leap to expect their market share to increase accordingly, by which time the term ‘Big Four’ may no longer be appropriate.
-It's quite feasible to see Aldi and Lidl nipping at the heels of Morrisons before the decade is over.
+Though their own-brand based business model makes it unlikely Aldi or Lidl will become market leaders, it's quite feasible to see them nipping at the heels of Morrisons before the decade is over.
 Get ready for the Big Six.

 Image credit: Bidgee/Wikipedia